saeveritt/peerassets-docs/source/index.html.md

         },
     ]
 ```

+You will see two vouts, vout[0] and vout[1].
+The important parts of vout[0] are the value, which is the P2TH fee, and the receiving address _miHhMLaMWubq4Wx6SdTEqZcUHEGp8RKMZt_, which in this case is the production P2TH directory address for Peercoin-Testnet.

 Located in vout[1] is a 0 value output that contains an OP_RETURN script.
 Inside the OP_RETURN field of the example we find the following hexadecimal data:     `0801120677696c6c794218022004`

 Let's take a look at the binary form of this data and parse the information with our protobuf objects.

 **_Please refer to the code block titled "Example of parsing the hexdata into a DeckSpawn object"._**

-To see the result,

-**_Please refer to the code block titled "Parsed from string using the DeckSpawn object in pypeerassets"._**

 > Example of parsing the hexdata into a DeckSpawn object